 The A&M System IT Governance and Collaboration Framework Development Team is now active with all members participating.

-For more information on the A&M System and IT Governance and Collaboration framework, please contact the CIO of any Texas A&M University System member.
+For more information on the A&M System and IT Governance and Collaboration framework, please contact the CIO of any system member.

 Purpose, Values & Responsibilities

 A&M System IT Governance Purpose, Values and Responsibilities

 The purpose of a collective IT governance and collaboration structure for the A&M System is to create an environment where consensus and collaboration are possible between all A&M System members.
 IT governance helps engage stakeholders throughout the IT lifecycle, soliciting input and disseminating information as appropriate to stakeholders and decision makers.